Should I apply a finishing product to my MicroPro Sienna project right away?

 Why do I need to protect the cut ends of treated wood?

 Cuts and large drill holes in pressure treated wood that expose untreated wood must be protected against rot and decay.
-Failure to apply an end-cut wood preservative or Cut-N-Seal at the time of construction will void the MicroPro Sienna Lifetime Residential Limited Warranty.
+Failure to apply Cut-N-Seal or another registered end-cut wood preservative at the time of construction will void the MicroPro Sienna Lifetime Residential Limited Warranty.

 - For pressure treated timbers and for pressure treated wood used in ground contact applications, a brush on end-cut wood preservative is required at the time of construction on all saw cuts, drill holes and other field cuts.
 Two applications of a copper naphthenate based end-cut preservative must be applied to the treated wood before it is installed.
 Follow the manufacturer’s directions for proper application.

-- For pressure treated wood used in above ground applications, such as deck boards, railings, post tops or fence boards, a brush on end-cut wood preservative or Timber Specialties Cut-N-Seal® product should be applied to all saw cuts, drill holes and other field cuts at the time of construction.
+- For pressure treated wood used in above ground applications, such as deck boards, railings, post tops or fence boards, Cut-N-Seal® or another registered end-cut wood preservative should be applied to all saw cuts, drill holes and other field cuts at the time of construction.
 Follow the manufacturer’s directions for proper application… Read More

 Can aluminum building products be used with MicroPro Sienna?